-- On the first Saturday of each month First Baptist Missions in Motion staffs the Five Loaves and Two Fish food pantry.
+- On the first Saturday of each month, members of First Baptist staff the Five Loaves and Two Fish food pantry.
 We have volunteers who work bagging and distributing food.
 We serve approximately 50-60 families in a two-hour period.
 Other First Baptist members also volunteer at various times each week.
 The food pantry is funded solely on monetary and food donations and is staffed by volunteers.
 It is open six days a week and is the only source of help for many hungry people.
 Members of the church family are encouraged to bring pop top food items to the collection box available in the church welcome center.
 If you would like to volunteer, contact Gail Hammock.

 - LifeSong Ministries helps women who want to change their life but do not have the resources to do so.
 The ministry is certified by Christian Women’s Job Corps of the Women’s Missionary Union and teaches the Jobs for Life job readiness curriculum.
 In addition, LifeSong teaches life skills including personal financial management, business English, dressing for success, and basic computing, as well as providing Bible study and personal coaching.
 Two cycles of classes meet each year one in the fall and one in the spring.
 For further information, contact Jenny Flowers.

 - The Levite Ministry provides help with small household repair and building projects for members and others in need in our community including churches and other organizations.
-Contact Gil Landry to volunteer or share possible projects.
+Contact Brad Jester to volunteer or share possible projects.

 The Benevolence Caregiver Team works each Monday morning from 8:30-10:00 am accepting applications for assistance from those in need in our community.
-Volunteers work once a month in the First Baptist Church Ministry Center on Poplar Street.
-Contact Dr. Tom Lipscomb if you can help with this important ministry to our community.
+Volunteers work in the First Baptist Church Ministry Center on Poplar Street.
+They help take in clothing for the Clothes Closet, provide vouchers to visit Five Loaves and Two Fish Food Pantry, and offer gasoline vouchers for transportation to clinics, hospitals, or doctor appointments.
+They can offer limited prescription assistance.
+They make referrals to community support groups within the community in areas related to family parenting, utility assistance, food and hot meal assistance, housing and medical resources, and more.
+Contact the church office or Mr. David Cordova if you can help with this important ministry to our community.

 The Caregivers Clothes Closet Ministry organizes and supplies clothing and linens to those in need requesting these items through the Benevolence Caregivers Team.
-Donations for this ministry can be brought to the Ministry Center on Poplar Street each Monday and Wednesday morning from 9:00-11:00 am or to the box in the church Welcome Center.
-Anyone wishing to volunteer to work in this ministry may contact Juanita Roberts.
+Donations for this ministry can be brought to the Ministry Center on Poplar Street each Monday and Wednesday morning or to the box in the church Welcome Center.
+Anyone wishing to volunteer to work in this ministry may contact Jean Moore.

-There are many other mission projects conducted by our Adult Sunday School classes to those in need in our community.
+There are many other mission projects conducted by our Sunday School classes and Small Groups to those in need in our community.

 Support of Mission Field Personnel

-Besides supporting mission workers around the world through our prayers and offerings our church is supporting Jen and Trey Lyon, Cooperative Baptist Fellowship field personnel serving in Atlanta, and Hundley and Jennifer Harkleroad, who serve with Willing to Go to provide support to church starters and other missionaries by leading short term mission trips.
+Besides supporting mission workers around the world through our prayers and offerings First Baptist is an Encourager Church for Cooperative Baptist Fellowship field personnel, Missy and Francis Angala, who live and serve in Kampala, Uganda.
+We are also an Encourager Church for CBF field personnel, Anna and LaCount Anderson, who live and minister in eastern North Carolina.
+First Baptist is also a proud supporter of Hundley and Jennifer Harkleroad, who serve with Willing to Go to provide support to church starters and other missionaries by leading short term mission trips.

 Mission Projects & Trips